opencleveland/RTAHeatMap/README.md

 df = handler.routes_dataframe_closest_stops()
 ```

-## HeatMap Generation
+## HeatMap
-This portion of the project is still in its infancy, please feel free to contribute!
+The heat map is currently available at https://github.com/skorasaurus/RTAHeatMap/tree/gh-pages
+Details of how to make the heat map will be added here.

 ## Contributing